Utilities and Districts

 A CCN authorizes and requires utility systems to provide continuous and adequate service to every customer who requests service to a certificated area.
-Please visit the Rules and Guidance for Water Utilities website available with links, instructions, and forms.
+Please visit Rules and Guidance for Water Utilities for instructions and forms.

 Supervision to Assist with Monitoring of Water District Activities

-Publications for Water Districts are available to assist water district activities and the compliance of state laws.
-The website provides information to customers, consultants, board members, and employees.
-Applications and petitions to appoint district boards are also available.
+Publications for Water Districts are available to assist their compliance with state laws, including information for customers, consultants, board members, and employees.

 The Creation of Districts